Resolution through mediation

 The two most common topics of dispute that our Assistance team receives are security deposit returns and disputes over the responsibility for repairs and maintenance.

-Through the QSBC process, we help both parties to understand and define the dispute.
-Generally, it is not just a simple ‘bond refund’ – many times it’s ensuring all make-good work and any associated bills are agreed upon and paid.
-Where further support is required to negotiate and resolve these outstanding issues, mediation can certainly help.
+Through the Queensland Small Business Commissioner (QSBC) process, we help both parties to understand and define the dispute.
+Generally, we discover it is not just a simple ‘bond refturn’ dispute – many times it’s ensuring all make-good work and any associated bills are agreed upon and paid.
+Where further support is required to negotiate and resolve these outstanding issues, mediation can help.

-Of the bond disputes we receive, many are resolved informally through the Assistance team or through our nationally accredited mediation services.
+In the 2024-25 financial year, the Queensland Small Business Commissioner (QSBC) was able to resolve 71% of leasing disputes in an average of 36 days.
+Of the bond disputes or make good disputes we receive, many are resolved informally through the Assistance team or through our nationally accredited mediation services.

 For more helpful information like this, subscribe to receive the QSBC newsletter.